parhamrahmani/linux-notes/README.md

 ### Table of Contents
 - #### [Linux Fundamentals](1-linux-fundementals)
   - [Basics](1-linux-fundementals/1-basics)
-     - [Basic Commands](1-linux-fundementals/1-basics/1-FirstBasics.md) - Summary of basic linux commands, that used in day to day operations.
+     - [Core Basics and Commands](1-linux-fundementals/1-basics/1-FirstBasics.md) - Summary of basic linux commands, that used in day to day operations.
      - [Using Manauls and getting help with commands](1-linux-fundementals/1-basics/2-UsingManAndHelp.md) - How to use `man`, `--help` and `pinfo` to get help with commands.
    - [Basic File Management](1-linux-fundementals\2-basic-file-management)
      - [Linux File Systems](1-linux-fundementals\2-basic-file-management\3-LinuxFileSystems.md) - A very brief overview of linux file systems and its hierarchy.